Kremlin can be compared to Hermitage in St Petersburg, which would still not be that popular on a St Petersburg city tour as Kremlin in Moscow.

 It is not surprising that such an ancient building with graves, mysteries and secret rooms, is of interest not only to archaeologists, scientists and historians, but also mystics.

-Though we do not give “Ghosts of Moscow” tours (we are scared), we believe that Kremlin could have its own ghosts.
+Though we do not give “Ghosts of Moscow” tours (we are too scared for that), we believe that Kremlin could have its own ghosts.
 Thus, in the Commandant’s tower was seen a disheveled pale woman with a gun in her hand, which allegedly was Fanny Kaplan shot by a Kremlin commandant.

 The ghost of of Ivan the Terrible for several centuries lived in the lower tier of the bell tower.
 The Emperor Nicholas II himself saw the ghost of Ivan the Terrible on the eve of his coronation.